 There are typically two scenarios for connection to a commercial electrical supply.
-The first is utilizing the existing main service entrance section (SES) or an otherwise adequate supply panel at the commercial establishment, and the second is to obtain a new service drop from the local electric utility.
+The first is utilizing the existing main SES or an otherwise adequate supply panel at the commercial establishment, and the second is to obtain a new service drop from the local electric utility.

-The decision on which approach to take depends on a number of factors, including the ability to obtain permission from the property owner and/or tenant of the commercial business, and the location of the existing SES or adequate electrical supply from the proposed electric vehicle charge station site.
+The decision on which approach to take depends on a number of factors, including the ability to obtain permission from the property owner and/or tenant of the commercial business and the location of the existing SES or adequate electrical supply from the proposed electric vehicle charge station site.
 If permission is granted by the property owner and/or tenant (as required), then a fairly simple analysis can be performed to compare the cost of utilizing an existing supply vs. a new service drop to determine the best approach.

-A new utility service drop typically requires the establishment of a new customer account, which may include a credit evaluation of the entity applying for the meter, and a monthly meter charge in addition to the energy and demand charges.
-The local utility also may require an analysis of the anticipated energy consumption.
+A new utility service drop typically will requires the establishment of a new customer account, which may include a credit evaluation of the entity applying for the meter and a monthly meter charge in addition to the energy and demand charges.
+In addition, the local utility may require an analysis of the anticipated energy consumption in order to justify covering the cost of the new service drop.